Why Your Tests Pass Locally but Fail in CI (and How to Fix It for Good)

 The pattern is the same: pick the tests that hurt the most when they fail in CI, move those into the cluster first, and prove to the team that the results are reliable.
 Then expand.

-A few things that make the transition easier: look for a platform that's framework-agnostic, since your QA team probably uses a mix of tools, and forcing everyone onto one framework will slow adoption.
+A few things that make the transition easier: look for a platform that is framework-agnostic, since your QA team probably uses a mix of tools, and forcing everyone onto one framework will slow adoption.
 Make sure test execution can be triggered from multiple sources: CI/CD webhooks, Kubernetes events, schedules, or manual runs.
 And centralize your logs and artifacts so that when a test does fail, debugging takes minutes instead of hours.

 Stop blaming the tests